Skip to the content.

 The Robotics Simulation Labs require Python3 and Webots.
 To complete this lab, you need to follow the steps described below.

-1. Install Python 3 (64-bit version) (in case you already have it, go to step 4).
-You need the 64-bit version of Python 3, which you can download Python from here.
+1. You need the 64-bit version of Python 3, which you can download Python from here

 1. Reboot your system after installing Python.